Juniper/libxo/doc/api.rst

 The remaining arguments to `xo_emit` and `xo_emit_h` are a set of arguments corresponding to the fields in the format string.
-Care must be taken to ensure the argument types match the fields in the format string, since an inappropriate cast can ruin your day.
-The vap argument to `xo_emit_hv` points to a variable argument list that can be used to retrieve arguments via `va_arg`.
+Care must be taken to ensure the argument types match the fields in the format string, since an inappropriate or missing argument can ruin your day.
+The `vap` argument to `xo_emit_hv` points to a variable argument list that can be used to retrieve arguments via `va_arg`.

 .. c:function:: xo_ssize_t xo_emit (const char *fmt, ...)